oqc-community/rasqal/examples.md

 This then runs your QIR locally and fires off any quantum fragments to the backend simulator.

-Note: while Munchkin accepts full-spec QIR and most classical LLVM instructions it doesn't allow system calls such as I/O or sockets.
+Note: while Rasqal accepts full-spec QIR and most classical LLVM instructions it doesn't allow system calls such as I/O or sockets.
 Such calls will simply be ignored if used in core logic will cause an exception.

-If you want to use such things they have to be passed in as arguments or done outside Munchkins execution loop.
+If you want to use such things they have to be passed in as arguments or done outside Rasqals execution loop.

 ### Backends

-If you want to intercept Munchkins quantum executions and redirect it for your own uses you will need to use two additional objects - the `BuilderAdaptor` and `RuntimeAdaptor`.
+If you want to intercept Rasqals quantum executions and redirect it for your own uses you will need to use two additional objects - the `BuilderAdaptor` and `RuntimeAdaptor`.

-Both of these are shim API's whose methods Munchkin expects to exist on whatever Python object you pass it.
+Both of these are shim API's whose methods Rasqal expects to exist on whatever Python object you pass it.

-`BuilderAdaptor` is a gate- and instruction-level API that will be called to build your circuit after Munchkin knows what's needed and wants to get a result.
+`BuilderAdaptor` is a gate- and instruction-level API that will be called to build your circuit after Rasqal knows what's needed and wants to get a result.
 It's called sequentially with all the gates and instructions that are going to be used with the incoming execution.

 `RuntimeAdaptor` is the execution API.
 It will get called with the builder it wants to be executed and will wait for a result.
 Results must be in a bit string results distribution: